 - Sugar, Spices & Salt: Finely ground type naturally works better than coarsely ground type.

 - Salted Caramel: You can use Salted Caramel Sauce.
 If you want to make it, place 2 tablespoons Golden Syrup, 1/4 cup Caster Sugar and 2 tablespoons (30g) Butter (and No Cream) in a small saucepan over low heat.
 Cook until golden.
 Stir in 1/4 teaspoon Salt.
+Then combine with the popped corn.

 - Muscovado Syrup: Combine 1/2 cup Muscovado and 1/4 cup Hot Water in a saucepan and heat over medium-low heat until slightly thickened.
 Add a pinch Salt.
 Coat the popped corn with the syrup, then sprinkle ‘Kinako’ over.